This month, IS-Instruments celebrates fifteen years since its launch.

 In 2010, Dr Michael Foster and Dr Jonathan Storey launched IS-Instruments dedicated to developing compact spectrographic and remote sensing technologies.
 Shortly afterwards, they were joined by Nicholas Bantin.

 Michael and Jon both have backgrounds in space science.
-Michael has worked on space LIDAR projects, including designing filtering solutions for EarthCARE, ADM (Aeolus) and the Ascope missions.
+Michael has worked on space LIDAR projects, including designing filtering solutions for EarthCARE, ADM (Aeolus) and Ascope missions.
 Before launching ISI, Jon worked on the highest-specification optical filter and 3D landing LIDARs for the European Space Agency.
-They’re taking the technologies developed for space and applying them to solve some of the most significant industrial and environmental challenges here on Earth.
-Nicholas is a former investment banker who worked in the City of London for over 30 years, with experience at the Canadian Imperial Bank of Commerce and Bank of America.
+Nicholas is a former investment banker who worked in the City of London for over 30 years.
+His career spanned time at the Canadian Imperial Bank of Commerce and Bank of America.
 Nick’s insights into finance and funding have been instrumental in getting ISI off the ground.

 “The first three months were pretty miserable,” laments Jon, recalling the struggle.
 “We went through all the stresses all small businesses do when three guys have a great idea and decide to act on it!
-However, not long after launching, we won new TSB contracts to develop a novel integrating probe for whole-tablet Raman spectrometry, a transmission Raman instrument with a spatially resolved Fourier Transform Spectrometer.
-We were also tasked with manufacturing a new dust detection LIDAR, and we were off.
-Since then, we’ve developed an innovative range of high-throughput spectrometers, a compact deep UV Raman system trademarked Odin, a patented gas Raman system, and achieved ISO 9001 accreditation. ”
+However, not long after launching, we won new TSB contracts to develop a novel integrating probe for whole-tablet Raman spectrometry.
+We also designed a transmission Raman instrument with a spatially resolved Fourier-transform spectrometer.
+Another interesting brief was to develop a new dust-detection LIDAR, and we were off.
+Since then, we’ve created a core range of innovative high-throughput spectrometers, The team designed a compact deep UV Raman system, trademarked Odin.
+Also, we’ve developed a patented gas Raman instrument and have achieved ISO 9001 accreditation.”

 Over the intervening years, we’ve undertaken many varied and interesting projects in a range of industries.